kursatozer/aMeta-sim/README.md

 gargammel -c 3  --comp 0,0.08,0.92 -f src/sizefreq.size.gz  -matfile src/matrices/single-  -o data/simulation data/
 ```

 This will simulate a dataset with 8% human contamination.
-The rate of misincorporation due to deamination that will be used will follow a single-strand deamination using the empirical rates measured from the Loschbour individual from:
+The rate of misincorporation due to deamination that will be used will follow a single-strand deamination using the empirical rates measured from the Loschbour individual from.